These days, there’s a lot of ‘fundraising fatigue’ amongst the public.

 Most fundraising starts with the basics as it’s tried and tested and usually brings positive results.
 This includes media releases, printing raffle tickets, placing posters at local venues and enlisting volunteers to help.
 While this makes a great foundation, it’s important in today’s world to incorporate social media channels into your fundraising efforts.

-Here are some tips to help you run a great fundraiser.
+Here are some tips to help you use social media to run a great fundraiser.